SiddharthGanguli/Smart-Expense-Tracker/README.md

 That's where the Smart Expense Tracker comes in.
 Designed with college students in mind, this app is a simple yet powerful tool to help you:

-Stay on top of your spending habits.
+* Stay on top of your spending habits
-Set realistic budgets for different categories of expenses.
+* Set realistic budgets for different categories of expenses.
-Visualize where your money is going through intuitive charts.
+* Visualize where your money is going through intuitive charts.
-Learn how to save effectively and plan ahead for big expenses.
+* Learn how to save effectively and plan ahead for big expenses.
 ---

 ## Features